mpron/awesome-newsletters/README.md

 A resource for everything happening in the NoSQL space.

+**DataElixir** [dataelixir.com/](http://dataelixir.com/) _Data Science, Big Data_

+A weekly collection of the best data science news, resources, and inspirations from around the web.

 **DB Weekly** [dbweekly.com](http://dbweekly.com/) _Database_

 A weekly round-up of database technology news and articles covering new developments, SQL, NoSQL, document databases, graph databases, and more.